How U.S. Immigration Policy Impacts Asian International Students

 The earliest known data available on Asian college students is related to a group of 120 male Chinese students who, facilitated by Yung Wing, traveled to the United States in 1872 as part of the Chinese Educational Mission.

 While Chinese students did not attend U.S. universities in large numbers for the first half of the 20th century, students from other Asian countries did.
-At the end of the 1940s, Taiwan, India, and the Philippines were in the top 10 countries sending students to the U.S., comprising 21.6% of all international students.
+At the end of the 1940s, Taiwan, India, and the Philippines were in the top 10 countries sending students to the U.S., comprising 21.6% of all international students (Migration Policy Institute).

 At the end of the 1970s, Chinese students began studying in the United States at smaller rates than students from other Asian nations.
-During the 1979-80 school year, Taiwan, Japan, Hong Kong, India, and Thailand were among the top 10 countries to send students to the United States.
 Students from these five countries totaled 56,000, or 20% of all international students in the United States at the time.

 While students continue to study in the U.S. from many Asian nations, China sends more international students to the United States than any other country.
-Between 1978 and 2000, 220,000 Chinese international students studied in the United States.
-In 2000 alone, nearly 60,000 Chinese international students studied in the United States.
+Between 1978 and 2000,220,000 Chinese international students studied in the United States.
+In 2000 alone, nearly 60,000 Chinese international students studied in the United States (Migration Policy Institute).

 Just under twenty years later, a historic 372,532 Chinese international students attended college in the United States during the 2019-20 academic year, the largest number ever recorded.

-When colleges across the U.S. were forced to deliver courses online to limit the transmission of COVID-19 on campuses, the Trump administration moved to prevent enrolled international students from entering the country.
-Many international students who were already in the United States at the time were forced to attend courses in person, or to leave the country and complete online coursework from outside of the U.S. However, most schools provided hybrid courses so that international students could stay in the country.
+When colleges across the U.S. were forced to deliver courses online to limit the transmission of COVID-19 on campuses, the Trump administration prevented enrolled international students from entering the country.
+Many international students who were already in the United States at the time were forced to attend courses in person, or to leave the country and complete online coursework from outside of the U.S. However, most schools provided hybrid courses so international students could stay in the country.

 But Trump's attack on Chinese international students was not limited to supposed COVID-19 policies.
 In the fall of 2020, the Trump Administration announced that it had revoked visas from 1,000 international students deemed as "high-risk" individuals for supposed ties to the Chinese military.